SimonBourdareau/barcodeNinja/README.md

 Both are version-fixed in barcodeNinja for stability of the code.

 gzstream.hpp is a port of https://github.com/grenaud/libgab/tree/master/gzstream thanks to Claude!
-It have been re-written in Modern C++17, it is fully RAII-safe and thread-safe.
+It has been rewritten in Modern C++17, it is fully RAII-safe and thread-safe.

-Disclaimer: Claude code was use to strengthened the code and test recursions.
+Disclaimer: Claude was used to review, harden and test this code.

 *Copyright (c) 2026 Stowers Institute for Medical Research*